jasperkatzban/portfolio-site/content/blog-posts/led-build-jenny-chow-1.md

 To this end, I owe a big thanks to the people below:

 * Emily McCourt, the production's lighting designer who believed in me despite timing, budgeting, and technical constraints.
-* Mark Lorenzo, the theatre's technical director who accommodated my technical needs during.
+* Mark Lorenzo, the theatre's technical director who accommodated my wacky ideas and technical needs from start to end.
-* Jon Adler, my academic advisor who brought me on to the project in the first place.
+* Jon Adler, my academic advisor who queued me into this awesome opportunity.
 * Wesley Soo-Hoo, friend and fellow student who stayed up late helping me solder countless LED strips together.
 * Florian Schwarzinger, fellow theater tech nerd who I consulted for advice on the initial design and power electronics.